 1. Follow physical distancing, wear double masks, and maintain hand hygiene

 Like every year, Ganesh Chaturthi is here.
 With the homecoming of Lord Ganesha begins India’s season of festivities, family gatherings, celebrations.
 However, this year too, COVID19 is very much still amongst us.
 Thus, we must take utmost precautions to ensure our own safety and those around us.
 Always remember to follow physical distancing, wear double masks, and maintain hand hygiene.
 Be cautious and don’t use sanitiser or spray alcohol-based disinfectant near diya flames or fire.
+Here are some beautiful decoration for gauri ganpati at home.

 2. Avoid mass gatherings and processions